ila0406/Weather-Dashboard/README.md

 Homework repo for wk6 -
 https://ila0406.github.io/Weather-Dashboard/

+## Description
+The weather dashboard is a website that lets the user search for the weather any where in the world.
+Once a city is submited in the search box, and button clicked the API is called.
+The Weather API will return today's weather, along with the the 5-day forecast.
+All previously searched cities are saved in the 'Previous Searches' section of the nav bar, and can be clicked on to see the weather again.

+## Technologies Used
+CSS, HTML, Javascript, APIs, Bootstrap, jQuery, Moment.js

 ## User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities